AC and DC disconnects are essential components for any residential solar panel system.

 These components come together to determine the overall load size, which determines the disconnect sizes you need.
 Once you’ve designed the system, you’ll then need to submit your designs for permitting.

 If all this sounds intimidating, don’t worry, Aurora can do a lot of this work for you.
-Using irradiance mapping, shade analysis, and LIDAR, Aurora can design the optimal system and pick out the best disconnects for you.
+Using irradiance mapping, shade analysis, and LIDAR, Aurora can help design the optimal system and pick out the best disconnects for you.

 Standing out to your solar customers

-For homeowners, having a professionally designed solar system is about safety and savings.
 AC disconnects and DC disconnects are a crucial safety feature that can help you sell a homeowner on the solar panel system you’re building for them.
 Additionally, by sizing your disconnects properly, you can make sure you’re giving the homeowner the best price for their needs.

 AC/DC disconnects are just one piece of the BOS (balance of system) components you’ll need for a successful solar installation.
 You can learn about some of the other components and how you can save customers even more money in this post: The Basic Principles that Guide PV System Costs.